msaitag/data-obtaining-for-thesis/README.md

 I also used Pandas library to workin on datasets and Multiprocessing library to make all process faster.

-For more information about my Article DOI number: 'https://doi.org/10.33461/uybisbbd.1344425'.
+For more information about my Article "An Evaluation of Turkish Hotel Websites: A New Perspective for eMICA", DOI number: 'https://doi.org/10.33461/uybisbbd.1344425'.

-For more information about my Master Thesis 'https://tez.yok.gov.tr/UlusalTezMerkezi/', thesis no: 793215.
+For more information about my Master Thesis "Evaluation of hotel websites by eMICA method", 'https://tez.yok.gov.tr/UlusalTezMerkezi/', thesis no: 793215.
 ```

 # Yüksek Lisans Tezi İçin Python ile Veri Eldesi (Turkish)